learn-co-curriculum/swift-functionReturn-readme/README.md

 Create some more functions that return values in your playground.
 Get comfortable with this concept—it'll become increasingly important as you learn more about Swift!

 <a href='https://learn.co/lessons/FunctionReturn' data-visibility='hidden'>View this lesson on Learn.co</a>

+<p class='util--hide'>View <a href='https://learn.co/lessons/swift-functionReturn-readme'>Functions and Return Values</a> on Learn.co and start learning to code for free.</p>